THE DOCTOR BLAKE MYSTERIES REVIEW

 Content Note: As a crime drama, the camera does often show in some detail a body.
 Some are graphic (a body that’s been dismembered by a piece of equipment) than others.
 Aside from implications or references, there’s very little sexual content, and any bad language is infrequent.

 You can find the first season DVD of Doctor Blake’s Mysteries on Amazon.
 Season two arrives on Amazon this September.
 You can also shop the Doctor Blake DVD sets on BBC Shop.

 Have you seen The Doctor Blake Mysteries?
 Do you want to?
 If so, comment down below with your thoughts.
 I’d love to chat with you!

 (*The romance is working on a “slow build” premise that I suspect evolves a great deal in later seasons.)

 Read more of our Australian TV series reviews including the drama A Place to Call Home, and the Romantic Moment of the Week: Jack and Miss Fisher (of Miss Fisher’s Murder Mysteries).
 Love mysteries?
-Also check out our review of Fox’s recent series, Houdini and Doyle.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Also check out our review of Fox’s recent series, Houdini and Doyle.Pin this article to read later!
+And make sure to follow us on Pinterest.